 In short, they’re illegal.
 Unfortunately, the subject of cannabis is still clouded by a lot of gray areas.
 So, it’s important to eloquently point out two important facts.

 Fact 1: In terms of medical marijuana, the U.S. Food and Drug Administration has signed off on a few cannabis-based drugs at the moment.
-Patients battling with nausea caused by chemotherapy are encouraged to use synthetic cannabinoids, either dronabinol or nabilone.
+Patients battling nausea caused by chemotherapy are encouraged to use synthetic cannabinoids, either dronabinol or nabilone.
 There is also Epidolex – a treatment used to treat severe and rare forms of epilepsy – Lennox-Gastaut syndrome and Dravet syndrome.

 Fact 2: The FDA prohibits the addition of CBD to prepared foods.
 Why?
 Because, per the drug exclusion rule, any active substance in a pharmaceutical cannot be added to food.
 Basically, you can’t add a drug to food.

-“Additionally, it’s unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived… Under the FD&C Act, it’s illegal to introduce drug ingredients like these into the food supply, or to market them as dietary supplements.
+“Additionally, it’s unlawful under the FD&C Act to introduce food containing added CBD or THC into interstate commerce, or to market CBD or THC products as, or in, dietary supplements, regardless of whether the substances are hemp-derived… Under the FD&C Act, it’s illegal to introduce drug ingredients like these substances into the food supply, or to market them as dietary supplements.
 This is a requirement that we apply across the board to food products that contain substances that are active ingredients in any drug.” – FDA

 How are states regulating edibles?